taznasafi/Guss/README.md

       except GussExceptions as e:
         print(f"error: {e}")
 ```
+The code above will download ATT's (130077) and T-Mobile's (130403) Mobile Broadband Coverage represented as h3 hexagon.
+The output files are in the ~/data/output/shp folder.
+---
 ### Notes
 - Ensure that the as_of_date is correctly formatted as 'YYYY-MM-DD' to avoid errors.
 - The state_fips_list can include ["ALL"] if you need data for all U.S. states and territories. **Do not include 'ALL'** if individual states are desired.